dan-cl/CV/cv.md

 + Supervising and developing junior engineers.
 + Manage 25+ staff, assign work schedules, set goals, manage performance, communicate expectations and address their needs.
 + Winner of the Concrete Institute of Australia's Award for Excellence 2015 for the "Honoring the Avenue" project.
-+ Achieved all production targets for contracts, meeting client deadlines, incurring zero liquidated damages.
++ Achieve all production targets for contracts, meeting client deadlines, incurring zero liquidated damages.
 + Manage external stakeholders.